-A comfortable room temperature is necessary when trying to get some rest.
+Comfortable room temperature is necessary when trying to get some rest.
 The National Sleep Foundation indicates that cooler temperatures – about 65 degrees – promote the best sleeping habits.
 Use sheets and blankets to make your bed comfortable and cozy.
-Consider Lasko space heaters to add warmth to your room before you retire for the night.
+Consider Lasko’s heaters to add warmth to your room before you retire for the night.

 Typically, a darker room signals to the body that it is time to get some rest.
 While some prefer low, warm lighting while sleeping, the National Sleep Foundation recommends avoiding bright lights right before bed, as this can be too stimulating.
 Harvard Medical School notes that leaving electronics with bright screens – phones, tablets, laptops, and televisions – out of the bedroom is a good idea.

 Too much noise can greatly interfere with establishing a healthy sleep routine.
 Anything over 70 decibels or below 40 decibels, according to The National Sleep Foundation, can get in the way of your ideal rest schedule.
-The National Sleep Foundation recommends adding white noise, such as a fan, to your sleep environment, as this can drown out distractions like traffic and household noises.
+The National Sleep Foundation recommends adding white noise, such as a fan, to your sleep environment.
+That kind of noise can drown out distractions like traffic and household noises.
 Lasko has a variety of fans – from desktop fans to box fans to tower fans – that can help you create your optimum level of white noise.